Lufisz/Lufisz/README.md

 # Hey there, I'm Dmitrij!

 **Full Stack Developer** based in Stockholm, Sweden.
-I’m currently enrolled at Code Institute, where I’m passionate about building innovative digital solutions—from dynamic websites to fully functional applications—while always improving my technical skills.
+I’m currently enrolled at Code Institute, where I’m building innovative and dynamic websites while always improving my technical skills.

 ## About Me
 - I'm on track to complete my **Full Stack Developer** diploma at **Code Institute**.
-- When I'm not coding, I enjoy practicing martial arts, DJing, making music, and diving into self-development books.
+- When I'm not coding, I enjoy practicing martial arts, DJing and diving into self-development books.
 - I love exploring new technologies and pushing my skills further.
-Right now, I'm diving deep into **React** to sharpen my front-end development expertise.
+Right now, I'm diving deep into **React** to improve my front-end development knowledge.

 ## My Goals
 - **Short-term goal**: Finish my course and build a portfolio that really highlights my ability to create real-world solutions.
-- **Long-term goal**: Become a developer who creates impactful solutions, and maybe even explore opportunities in the business world.
+- **Long-term goal**: Become a developer who creates impactful solutions, and explore opportunities in the business world.

 ## Skills
 Here's a glimpse into my technical toolkit: